cognitamain/cognita-docs.github.io/_posts/2022-03-12-AddSubpageHero.md

 categories: [Component Guides]
 author: Anna Browell
 ---
-{% include image.html img="subpage_hero_banner.png" style="wide" lightbox="false" alt="Alt for image" caption="Subpage Hero Banner" %}
+{% include image.html img="edit_hero_image.png" style="wide" lightbox="false" alt="Alt for image" caption="Subpage Hero Banner" %}

 ## Description

 The subpage hero component is the ideal image template to utilise when a subpage needs to create an impact with the reader.
-A homepage obviously needs to have content that will initially draw in a visitor, but subpages need to keep them reading and interested, and using this component is one way to achieve that.
+A homepage obviously needs to have content that will initially draw in a visitor, but subpages need to keep them reading and interested, adding bright and colourful hero images is one way to do this.

-{% include image.html img="cta_settings.png" style="wide" lightbox="false" alt="Alt for image" caption="CTA Setup" %}
+To add a hero banner with background image, open up the page you want edit in WPBakery.
+Add a row component and open the Design Options tab.

-## Using the Header Component
+From the design options tab you can add a background image, select the image you want to use and define the option Theme Defaults to Cover.

-1. Open a WPBakery Frontend Editor on the page you want to modify
+Navigate to back to the General tab and set Row Stretch to Stretch row and content (no paddings)

-2. Click the + symbol on the top menu to open the component menu
+Click save and you header with background image will be added to your page.

-3. Navigate to the section Next-Gen
+You will notice the height will limited.
+You can control the height for different the devices by adding the spacing component inside the row.

-4. Find the "CTA component" and click the option
+{% include image.html img="row_settings.png" style="wide" lightbox="false" alt="Alt for image" caption="Row Setup" %}

 ## Pro Tip
-> Creating subpages is a simple way to organise your site content into sections.
+> Use the spacing component to manage different device heights for your banner.